 Worn Idler Bracket & Spring on a Ferris Mower Causes Vibration

-A loose or worn idler bracket or spring can make a Ferris mower deck being to vibration.
+A loose or worn idler bracket or spring can make a Ferris mower deck vibrate.
 The hole in the bracket, where the spring attaches, can wear larger or the spring can become stretched.

 Replace a worn idler bracket or spring.
 Check the bearing and bushing in the engagement linkage and replace them if you find they are worn.

 Debris Lodged in a Ferris Mower Causes Vibration

 When mowing with your Ferris, debris gets kicked up from the lawn.
 Small debris stuck in the crevices of the mower can cause the mower to shake.
 Something as small as a wood chip can cause a severe vibration to be felt.